julianiff/zsh-config/readme.md

 # Terminal Configuration Setup

-This guide explains how to set up your terminal environment using these dotfiles.
+Explains how to set up the terminal environment.

 ## Required Tools